Keeping Track of Your Homeschool

 Keeping Track of Time, Week by Week

 In our home, we figure out when we want our school year to end, and then go back a couple weeks to build in some wiggle room.
 If we end up needing those two weeks, we’re grateful to have them so we can still end our year on time.
 If we’re able to complete everything before those two weeks, then we’re rewarded with a longer break.
 It’s not important to us if a day’s work gets done in a day, as long as a week’s work gets done in a week.
-So once we’ve determined our starting and ending points, as well as factored in any planned breaks, we figure out which week of school needs to be completed by the last Friday of each month and write that week's number on the corresponding calendar square.
+Once we’ve determined our starting and ending points, as well as planned out breaks, we figure out which week of school needs to be completed by the last Friday of each month and write that week's number on the corresponding calendar square.
 (For example, in the photo above, I've marked that week in the IG as week 12 in my plan.)

 This approach provides enough structure that we all finish the year when we want to, but still allows freedom for each child to pace the daily work as desired.